NeedleVoid/Needlevoid/README.md

   (This isn't necessary DNI, but I don't like talking about my past relationships so keep in mind I probably will back away in any type of mentions of relationships, even if they aren't related to me)

   Do NOT ask me about supporter if you're stranger.
+Which is like 99,9% of people.
 Thx.

 Stuff I'm into so far: